jakegiltsoff/sassline/README.md

 Alternatively a Mixture simple project settings file is included which will compile the Sass + minify for you (as well as much more).
 Sassline is also available as a mixture boilerplate [here](https://github.com/designbyjake/sassline-mixture).

-You can also used your preferred methods for compiling sass as long as you have Sass 3.3.7+ and Sass-Globbing enabled.
+You can also use your preferred methods for compiling sass as long as you have Sass 3.3.7+ and Sass-Globbing enabled.

 ### Sass file structure